 Sudanese rebel commander Bahar Idriss Abu Garda was summoned to appear before the ICC.

-Three other suspects, including Sudanese President Omar al-Bashir, also were summoned, but remain at large.
+Three other suspects, including Sudanese President Omar al-Bashir, were also summoned, but remain at large.

-"The voluntary appearance of Abu Garda might serve to encourage other suspects currently at large to come before the court to be heard with all guarantees of a fair trial," said Silvana Arbia, registrar of the international court.
+"The voluntary appearance of Abu Garda might serve to encourage other suspects currently at large to come before the Court to be heard with all guarantees of a fair trial," said Silvana Arbia, registrar of the international court.

 The conflict in Darfur began in 2003 after rebels in the western region of Sudan began attacking government positions.
-Sudan's government responded with a fierce military campaign that has led to some 200,000 deaths and forced 2 million people to flee their homes, according to the United Nations.
+Sudan's government responded with a fierce military campaign that led to some 200,000 deaths and forced 2 million people to flee their homes, according to the United Nations.

 All About International Criminal Court • The Hague • Darfur • Sudan